Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Setup of Numerical Implementation

 \subsection{Uniform Annular Distribution}

-The uniform annular approach will be employed to sample points in $\Omega$ in the first step of Algorithm \ref{alg:3.2} and \ref{alg:3.3}.
+The uniform annular approach will be employed to sample points in $\Omega$ in the first step of Algorithm \ref{alg:Metropolis Hastings Sampling} and \ref{alg:Self-normalized Sampling}.
 The uniform annular approach divides the interior of the domain $\Omega$ into $N_{a}$ annuli $\left\{k / N_{a}<|\boldsymbol{x}|<\right.$ $\left.(k+1) N_{a}\right\}_{k=0}^{N_{a}-1}$ and generates $N_{1} / N_{a}$ samples uniformly in each annulus, where $N_1$ is the number of training points in $\Omega$ in each epoch, and $N_a$ is the number of annuli; in practice $N_a$ should be divided by $N_1$, i.e., $N_a \vert N_1$.
 This distribution is also utilized in \cite{gu2021selectnet}.
 As a side note, this uniform annular distribution approach can also be understood as a biased distribution that covers a broader range of points in $\Omega$.
 Unlike the adaptive sampling distribution in (\ref{eq:3.2}), the uniform annular distribution is not necessarily a better distribution for the model to learn for each PDE example.
+It is worth pointing out that the domain $\Omega$ considered in this paper is always a high-dimensional unit ball or unit cube.
+Therefore, this uniform annular distribution can be employed.
+In the general case, it is difficult to apply the uniform annular distribution.